-Electronic medication logs can help professionals and patients track medication compliance and drug effectiveness accurately, in real time, 24/7.
+Electronic medication logs can help professionals and patients track medication compliance and drug effectiveness accurately, in real-time, 24/7.
 What’s more, digital solutions meet the demands of today’s telehealth practices and global policies.

 Medication Log: The Importance of Medication and Compliance

 Medications and interventions can save lives.
-Medication noncompliance, however, is a global epidemic which can be fatal, especially in chronic conditions.
+Medication non-compliance, however, is a global epidemic that can be fatal, especially in chronic conditions.
 In fact, data shows that the average compliance rate for subjects with a chronic condition is around 50% within the first year, which declines over time.
 In addition, millions of patients do not fill their medication or do not take drugs as prescribed, and many more take only half their prescribed doses.

 Medication noncompliance can lead to numerous problems.
 Note that medication compliance or adherence is the extent to which a patient adheres to a self-administered protocol, specified by a healthcare provider.
 Failure to meet the medication-intake regime can be fatal (Aldeer et al., 2018).
 To be more precise, statistics reveal that more than 10% of hospital admissions are linked to medication noncompliance.
-Only in the US, medication costs exceed $76.6 billion a year due to hospital readmissions and health complications.
+Only in the US, do medication costs exceed $76.6 billion a year due to hospital readmissions and health complications.
 Note that the elderly who usually receive 30% of prescriptions and buy 40% of over-the-counter meds need additional support in managing medications.
 A survey showed that 80% of the geriatric population in the US got at least one prescription medication, with half of this population taking three (or more) prescription drugs.